top of page

 La Canada Flintridge Was A Sundown Town

 Sundown towns, also known as sunset towns, gray towns, or sundowner towns, are all-white municipalities or neighborhoods in the United States that practice a form of racial segregation by excluding non-whites via some combination of discriminatory local laws, intimidation, or violence.
-This page details some initial research that indicates that our community was a sundown town.
+This page summarizes research that indicates that our community was a sundown town.
 Please consider signing-on to support the passing of a resolution acknowledging our racially-exclusionary past so that we can make La Canada a more inclusive and welcoming place for all.

 Redlining In La Canada Flintridge